Mrrm2/Comms-User-Guide/docs/gettingStarted.md

                If at anytime you are unsure about what files are in the staging area, you can type `git status` into the terminal.
 This will show you a list of all the files in the staging area.

-3. After adding the files to the staging area, commit the changes using the `git commit -m "[Your commit message]"` command.
+3. Commit the changes using the `git commit -m "[Your commit message]"` command.
 Replace the `[Your commit message]` with a message that describes the changes you made.
 For example, if you added a new file called `index.html`, you can write a commit message like “Add index.html file”.
     <br />
     <br />
     <img src="/images/gettingStarted/gitCommit.png" alt= "Committing the changes" width="650px">